 I have worked as an independent consultant since 2006.
 Services have included Expert Witness work, building condition audits, capital improvement plans, building enclosure troubleshooting, building code consulting, design of building repairs and modifications, and technical review of construction documents developed by other architects.
 Expert Witness services have included investigation of design and construction issues, review and reconstruction of project records, development of Expert Reports, participation in mediation, and court testimony.

-I am licensed as an architect in 6 states: Massachusetts, Maine, New Hampshire, New York, North Carolina, and Vermont.
+I am licensed as an architect in 5 states: Massachusetts, Maine, New Hampshire, New York, and Vermont.
 I hold an NCARB certification and LEED Accreditation.
-I am a member of the American Institute of Architects (AIA) and a member and certified Construction Documents Technologist (CDT) in the Construction Specifications Institute (CSI).
+I am a member of the American Institute of Architects (AIA).
 I also have an MCPPO certification in Massachusetts.

 My experience in architecture and the construction industry covers more than 40 years.
 I have worked as a drafter, designer, job captain, project manager, Clerk-of-the-Works, project architect, construction administrator, and manager of production.
 I first worked in an architect’s office during summer breaks in high school in the mid 1960’s.
 After an enlistment in the U.S. Navy, I worked for an architectural mill-work subcontractor.
 I completed my undergraduate degree at M.I.T. in 1974.
 Then I worked for a home builder for 2 years.
 From 1977 until 2006, I worked as an employee in architecture firms in Seattle and Vermont.